FlorianZunke/Coderr-Backend/README.md

 ### Orders (`orders_app`)
 - `GET /api/orders/`
-  All orders where the logged-in user is either the customer or the business partner.
+  List all orders where the logged-in user is either the customer or the business partner.
 - `POST /api/orders/`
   Create a new order based on an offer detail (`offer_detail_id` in the body).
 - `PATCH /api/orders/<id>/`
   Change the status of an order (business users only).

 ### Reviews (`reviews_app`)
-- `GET /api/reviews/`
+- `GET /api/reviews/?business_user_id=&reviewer_id=&ordering=`
-  List reviews with filtering and sorting (`business_user_id`, `reviewer_id`, `ordering`).
+  List reviews, filterable by business user, reviewer, and orderable by `updated_at` or `rating`.
 - `POST /api/reviews/`
   Create a new review (customers only, one review per business profile).
 - `PATCH /api/reviews/<id>/`
   Only `rating` and `description` can be changed (by the creator only).

+### Statistics (`core`)
+- `GET /api/base-info/`
+  Returns general statistics: review count, average rating, business profile count, offer count.

 ## Roles & Permissions

 - **Customer:** Can place orders and write reviews.
 - **Business partner:** Can create offers and manage orders.
 - **Staff:** Can view and manage all data (optional).
+- Permissions are enforced via custom permission classes in each app.

 ## Notes

-- Authentication is required for all endpoints.
+- All endpoints require authentication unless otherwise noted.
-- User models are referenced via `settings.AUTH_USER_MODEL` and support custom user models.
+- The user model is referenced via `settings.AUTH_USER_MODEL` and supports custom user models.
-- The main permissions are defined in each app under `api/permissions.py`.
+- Main permissions are defined in each app under `api/permissions.py`.
+- The project uses Django 4.x+, Django REST Framework, and Python 3.10+.

 ## Development

+- Python 3.10+
 - Django 4.x+
 - Django REST Framework
-- Python 3.10+
+- SQLite (default, can be changed)

 ## License